memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 ## Flashing and debugging

 Having built our first freestanding application, let's have a brief look at how we can flash and debug it on our target.
-We can do both using the `flash` and `debug` [extension commands](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html) provided by Zephyr for `west`.
+We can do both using the `flash` and `debug` [extension commands](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html) provided by Zephyr for _West_.
 With the development kit plugged in, all we need to do is run `west flash` to program the MCU (the parameter `-d` is necessary to select the correct build directory in case it isn't located in the executing folder):

 ```bash
 west flash -d ../build